You're probably using too much salt to deice your driveway

 But before throwing a bunch of salt on your driveway and sidewalks, it's a good idea to understand how it works and how it may affect the environment.
 First, the salt we use to treat icy surfaces is similar to the salt we use on our food, although it's not as pure and contains minerals and other contaminants not safe for consumption.

 Basically, salt, or sodium chloride, lowers the freezing point of water.
 On its own, water freezes at 32 degrees Fahrenheit.
 When salt is applied, it lowers that freezing point to about 15 degrees Fahrenheit, according to Popular Science.
-That's why salt isn't particularly effective against all snow — sometimes it's too cold for the salt to work properly.
+That's why salt isn't always particularly effective against snow and ice — sometimes it's too cold for the salt to work properly.

 Placing salt on top of icy surfaces requires either sunlight or some type of friction — cars driving on it, for example — to activate the salt to melt the snow or ice.
 When you pretreat surfaces — salting roads and driveways before snowy and icy weather — the salt only works when the surfaces are warmer, which allows it to melt the snow or ice as it falls.
 This principle explains the many "Bridge freezes before road" signs we see all over Will County and beyond.
 Because of the airflow beneath them, bridges are colder than roads on land, so the salt isn't as effective, according to Popular Science.